 Net Worth: $1.7 billion (combined)

 Once considered one of the preeminent franchises in the NFL, the Mara-Tisch partnership hasn’t carried the same level of cache in recent years.
-The Giants have fired four coaches and two general managers in the past seven years, and the ownership remained overly committed to Dave Gettleman despite repeatedly displaying questionable decision-making and poor roster construction.
-The new regime of GM Joe Schoen and HC Brian Daboll should inject new life into the franchise.
+However, the new regime of GM Joe Schoen and HC Brian Daboll should inject new life into the franchise.
 Mara and Tisch have lifted two Lombardi Trophies since joining forces in 2005 and brought the Super Bowl to MetLife Stadium in 2014.
-While the team hasn’t been as successful in recent years, fans should have hope with the new regime and the ability of Mara and Tisch to oversee top-level competitors.

 #9: Rob Walton, Denver Broncos